louisyulu/veob-and-st/README.md

 mkdir data text
 2. Download IMDB samples data from [here](https://ai.stanford.edu/~amaas/data/sentiment/)
 3. Unzip the data and move it into the text folder: `text/aclImdb`
-4. Download the json file from [here](https://github.com/nightblade9/simple-english-dictionary/blob/main/processed/merged.json), rename it, and copy it into the file: `text/simple-english-dictionary.json`
+4. Download the [json file](https://github.com/nightblade9/simple-english-dictionary/blob/main/processed/merged.json), rename it, and copy it into the file: `text/simple-english-dictionary.json`
+5. Download the [csv file](https://github.com/resource-watch/graph/blob/master/import_db_csv_files/conceptEdges.csv) and move it to `text/conceptEdges.csv`

 ## Running a Program
 1. Start Julia in the command line: